-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under circumstances.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures any condition Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care.
-(Care that helps with activities of daily living that does not require professional skills or training. e.g. bathing and dressing.)
 Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment and medications.
+Not covered under any condition Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Fees charged for care by your immediate relatives or members of your household.
-Full-time nursing care in your home. ,
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition Home-delivered meals Our plan provides some coverage for home-delivered meals as described in the Medical Benefits Chart.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-delivered meals Our plan provides some coverage for home-delivered meals as described in the Medical Benefits Chart.
-Homemaker services including basic household assistance, such as light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ~ Private room in a hospital.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and/or non- prescription contraceptive supplies. ~ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Reversal of sterilization procedures and/or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Our plan provides some coverage for non-Medicare covered routine chiropractic care as described in the Medical Benefits Chart.
 Routine dental care, such as cleanings, fillings or dentures.
 Our plan provides some coverage for non-Medicare covered routine dental services as described in the Medical Benefits Chart.